Analogs of Dirichlet $L$-functions in chromatic homotopy theory: Constructions of the Dirichlet -spectra and -local spheres

 \subsection{An integral model of the $J$-spectrum}

 In the previous section, we have explained the relations between the images of the stable $J$-homomorphisms and the $K(1)$-local spheres:

-We are now going to define an integral $J$-spectrum by assembling the $K(1)$-local spheres at each prime. \begin{thm}\textup{\cite[Corollary 4.5, 4.6]{Bousfield_localization}} Let $J=S^0_{KU}$, the Bousfield localization of the sphere spectrum $S^0$ at complex $K$-theory. \begin{enumerate} \item The $J$-spectrum and the $KU/p$-local spheres are related by the arithmetic fracture square:
+We are now going to define an integral $J$-spectrum by assembling the $K(1)$-local spheres at each prime.
+As the height $1$ Morava $K$-theory $K(1)$ and mod-$p$ complex $K$-theory $KU/p$ are Bousfield equivalent, we will use $(-)_{KU/p}$ or $L_{KU/p}(-)$ to denote $K(1)$-localization at the prime $p$. \begin{thm}[{Adams-Baird,} {\cite[Corollary 4.5, 4.6]{Bousfield_localization}}] Let $J=S^0_{KU}$, the Bousfield localization of the sphere spectrum $S^0$ at complex $K$-theory. \begin{enumerate} \item The $J$-spectrum and the $KU/p$-local spheres are related by the arithmetic fracture square:

 Here $h_\Q$ is the rational Hurewicz map and $L_\Q$ is the rationalization map. \item Denote the denominator of $B_{2k}/4k$ by $D_{2k}$.
 We have: